 ABOUT AUSTIN SHAKESPEARE

-As Artistic Director of Austin Shakespeare since 2007, Ann Ciccolella has led the company to continue to stage for the public FREE Shakespeare in Zilker Park featuring a 1960’s rock musical of The Dream and a Pachuco style Romeo y Julieta.
-Then she added the Long Center’s intimate Rollins theater, where she has produced plays by Shakespeare, Tennessee Williams, Oscar Wilde, Tom Stoppard, Noel Coward and Jane Austin.
+As Artistic Director of Austin Shakespeare since 2007, Ann Ciccolella has led the company to continue to stage for the public FREE Shakespeare in Zilker Park featuring a 1960’s rock musical of The Dream, a Pachuco style Romeo y Julieta, a Bollywood Twelfth Night, a South American The Winter's Tale, among others.
+She directs at the Long Center’s intimate Rollins theater, where she has produced plays by Shakespeare, along with Tennessee Williams, Oscar Wilde, Tom Stoppard, Noel Coward, Jane Austen, Harold Pinter, George Bernard Shaw, Edmond Rostand and others.

 From 1990-99 Ann served as Managing Director for Zach Theatre.
 Prior to that Ann was executive director for Austin Circle of Theaters, a service organization for Austin's 70 theaters, dance and music groups (now called the Austin Creative Alliance).